cltl/ThesisTips/README.md

 * **Thesis templates** Ask around whether your university has a template for PhD theses in LaTeX.
 Many departments have one.
 Ours didnt, so I went with the *Memoir* document class in LaTeX.
 This is basically an enhanced version of the *book* document class.
 It's really well documented by Brian Wilson (as in: hundreds of pages of documentation), and there's also a stack overflow community around it.

+* **Split your thesis file into separate documents** Don't try to write everything in one file.
+Both Word and LaTeX allow for you to write every chapter in a different file.
+In LaTeX, you can use e.g. `\input{chapter1}` in the main document to include the contents from an external file.

 * **Bibliography management** I hear many great things about Zotero, but I mainly use BibDesk.

 * **ACL anthology BibTeX** Did you know you can usually change the `.pdf` extension to `.bib` and get the BibTeX for papers in the Anthology?
 Very useful.